courselabs/docker/labs/compose/README.md

 docker run -d -p 8088:80 --name rng-web dockerfundamentals/rng-web:21.05
 ```

-Browse to http://localhost:8088 & try to get a random number.
+Browse to http://localhost:8088 and try to get a random number.
 It will fail.

 📋 Check the application logs to see what's happening.